AstaReddy/Synthetic-ASL-CNN-Model/README.md

-# Synthetic-ASL-CNN-Model
-A Convolutional Neural Network Model trained on Synthetic ASL Kaggle dataset.

-ASL Recognition with CNN
+# ASL Recognition with CNN

 Overview
 This project is dedicated to the development of a Convolutional Neural Network (CNN) using TensorFlow and Keras for the recognition of American Sign Language (ASL) gestures.
 The model is trained and evaluated on a synthetic ASL alphabet dataset, aiming to accurately classify ASL signs into their corresponding alphabets.